katblankart/katblankart.github.io/_pages/workinprogress.md

 - [**Blankart KE**, Lichtenberg FR.
 The Effects of Off-label Drug Use on Disability and Medical Expenditure.
 National Bureau of Economic Research; 2022.](https://www.nber.org/papers/w30440)

-- **Insurance Barriers and Inequalities in Health Care Access: Evidence from dual practice** with Eva Goetjes.
-Major revision requested.

 ## Innovators & innovation policy in health care

-**The Local Influence of Knowledge Production, Pioneers, and Star Researchers on Technology Adoption - Evidence from Cardiovascular Medical Technology**, with Meilin Möllenkamp and Jonas Schreyögg.
+**The Local Influence of Knowledge Production, Pioneers, and Star Researchers on Technology Adoption - Evidence from Cardiovascular Medical Technology**, with Meilin Möllenkamp and Jonas Schreyögg. (under review)

 - - -